 Here in Norfolk we are incredibly lucky to have a vast sandy coastline that stretches from Snettisham (although this particular beach in Norfolk is not a sandy beach, but still a beach) all the way to Great Yarmouth and Hopton-on-Sea and beyond into Suffolk.

 Most of this coastline in Norfolk is beautiful, particularly the North Norfolk coast.
 However, quite a lot of it is also prone to coastal erosion, such as Happisburgh and Trimingham.

 Before the 18th century, beaches weren’t used as we use them today.
 The first beach resorts were opened in the 18th Century for the aristocracy, and then the use of beaches as leisure resorts only became popular in the 19th Century.

 Some of the North Norfolk beaches such as Burnham Overy Staithe, Holkham and Wells-next-the-Sea have swathes of golden sand with wide open skies.
 When the tide is out you can literally see and walk for miles.
 For the many times that I’ve visited Well beach, more often than not the tide is out, and I never reach the sea!

 And apart from enjoying the beach with family, many of us love the wide open spaces these beaches provide for walking our beloved dogs.

-And for activities such as kite surfing, wind surfing or beach buggying which are popular on Brancaster beach and Old Hunstanton, then it’s important to pinpoint a particular beach, particularly in Norfolk where the tide can be so dangerous.
-Informed decisions about tide times on certain beaches in Norfolk is of paramount importance.
-Without a name to the beach, the sportsman is ill informed, which is not wise.
+Activities such as kite surfing, wind surfing or beach buggying are popular on Brancaster beach and Old Hunstanton, Informed decisions about tide times on certain beaches in Norfolk is of paramount importance.